 After the re-transmission times of the CAP sending service stream management request response frame exceed the limit, the CAP actively initiates the process of deleting the service stream.
 During the downlink service stream management process, after the re-transmission times of the CAP sending service stream management request exceed the limit, the CAP actively initiates the process of deleting the service stream.
 In the above two processes, after the accumulated re-transmission times of the CAP exceed the “maximum times of consecutive CAP re-transmission”, the CAP considers that the STA is abnormal and actively removes it from the active STA list.

-5.1.6.15 Channel switching management
+1.6.15 Carrier aggregation management

-5.1.6.15.1 General
+1.6.15.1 General

 The system supports CAP and STA networking with different bandwidth capabilities and communicates with each other.
-The EUHT-5G system uses working bandwidth 1 as the basic channel bandwidth, and supports working bandwidth 2 and working bandwidth 3 in one component carrier, and support continuous or discontinuous larger bandwidths by spectrum aggregation.
-The higher bandwidth working mode supported by the EUHT-5G includes the aggregation mode according to the specific aggregation modes at section 5.1.7.11.
+The EUHT-5G system uses working bandwidth 1 as the basic channel bandwidth, and supports working bandwidth 2 and working bandwidth 3 in one component carrier, and support continuous or discontinuous larger bandwidths by carrier aggregation, as indicated in section 1.7.11.

-In the EUHT-5G system, the MAC layer entity uniformly manages and controls multiple subchannels or component carriers.
+In the EUHT-5G system, the MAC layer entity uniformly manages and controls multiple component carriers.
 The CAP determines the bandwidth mode to be adopted by the STA for each transmission at the PHY layer according to the currently available bandwidth, the bandwidth capability of the STA, and the scheduling result.
-The multichannel working mode supported by the EUHT-5G system is shown in Figure 57.
-The CAP can support switching between STAs on different sub-channels or aggregation working bandwidths mode.
+The multi-carrier working mode supported by the EUHT-5G system is shown in Figure 56.

-Figure 57
+Figure 56

-Multi-carrier and multichannel working mode of EUHT-5G system
+Multi-carrier working mode of EUHT-5G system

-5.1.6.15.2
+1.6.15.2 Carrier aggregation management